AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/cloud-storage.md

 To create a source connection, you must also define an enum value for the data format attribute.

-Use the following the enum values for file-based connectors:
+Use the following the enum values for file-based sources:

 | Data format | Enum value |
 | ----------- | ---------- |